 Hustler magazine publisher Larry Flynt is surrounded by heavy security as he arrives at the Fulton County Courthouse in Atlanta, March 19, 1979 for the start of his trial on obscenity charges.
-The eleven counts of violating Georgia's obscenity laws were filed against Flynt 18 months.
-A year ago Flynt was shot in Lawrenceville, Ga. while on trial there.
+The state charged Flynt with 11 counts of violating Georgia's obscenity laws.
+A year earlier, Flynt was shot in Lawrenceville, Ga. while on trial there.
 (AP Photo/Steve Helber)

 Larry Claxton Flynt Jr. (1942– ), publisher of the pornographic magazine Hustler, has engaged in various legal battles to protect free speech rights.

 Flynt was born in Magoffin County, Kentucky, an impoverished area deep in coal country.
 There, he had an unsettled childhood.
 His father, an alcoholic bootlegger, separated from his wife in 1953.
 To enter the army, Flynt lied about his age.
 Shortly after his release, he enlisted in the navy, where he became a radar operator.
 By 22, he had retired as a sailor, had been twice divorced, and was working as a dishwasher.
 He opened a bar in Dayton, Ohio, in 1968.

 By 1973 Flynt had a chain of eight Hustler Clubs, where patrons watched women in bikinis dance in cages.

 In July 1974, he began publishing his trademark publication, Hustler, which was followed by Beaver Hunt and Barely Legal.